numediart/xVAEnet/README.md

-respiratory event duration, the learning rate was set to 2·10−4, the global training was performed every 5 epochs and, twice every 3 epochs, the classification has been performed on all the severity features+ using a weighted sum of all classification
+respiratory event duration, the learning rate was set to 2·10−4, the global training was performed every 5 epochs and, twice every 3 epochs, the classification has been performed on all the severity features using a weighted sum of all classification
 losses:
 ```math
 \mathcal{L}_{classif_3} = \frac{1}{3}\cdot \mathcal{L}_{hypox} + \frac{1}{3}\cdot \mathcal{L}_{arousal} + \frac{1}{3}\cdot \mathcal{L}_{duration}